AT THE PLACE OF GHOSTS (Canada 2025) ***

 The film benefits from performances of heavyweights, Academy Award Winner Emma Thompson and Hugh Jackman, which should attract more adults to this family-oriented film.

-THE SHEEP DETECTIVES opens in Theatres Friday, May 8, 2026.
+THE SHEEP DETECTIVES opens in Toronto Friday.

 Trailer: